Frequently Asked Questions about becoming a Lexington Police Officer

 15. What do I need to do to physically prepare myself for the Police Training Academy?
 What are the passing requirements for the Physical Agility Exam?

 The Physical Agility Exam is based on the Kentucky Law Enforcement Council Physical Fitness Standards.
 It is made up of five (5) physical fitness tests.
 To meet the state standard, an overall minimum of 50 points must be achieved.
 Failure to meet the overall minimum requirement constitutes a failure for the test battery.
-The Physical Agility Test is pass or fail.
-More information can be found on our web page or at
+The Physical Agility Exam is pass or fail.
+Watch our video for more information.

 16. What can I expect in the Oral Board?